sap-tutorials/Tutorials/tutorials/hxe-ua-install-using-docker/hxe-ua-install-using-docker.md

 > If you placed the password file in `/data/<directory_name>/<file_name>.json`, substitute  `file://<path_to_json_file>` with `file:///hana/mounts/<file_name>.json`.

 > **Note:**
+> Check if the password file `/hana/mounts/<file_name>.json` was deleted after the SAP HANA, express edition container starts.
+If not, you can manually delete it.
+If the `JSON` file you are using is an *http* or *https* URL, you can leave out the `-v` option.

 > **Note:**
 > For Linux kernel versions earlier than 4, omit the `net.ipv4.ip_local_port_range` option.